 One of the most unbelievable examples of faith in the Old Testament is Abraham.
 His whole life was like a giant leap of faith!
 And although he had his moments, for the most part he trusted the Lord.
-In Genesis 12, God revealed himself to Abram, calling him to leave his family and everything he knew.
+In Genesis 12, God revealed himself to Abram aka Abraham and called him to leave his family and everything he knew.
 Taking God at his word, Abram obeyed.
 Verse 1 always jumps out at me,

 Now the LORD said to Abram, “Go from your country and your kindred and your father’s house to the land that I will show you…”

 God didn’t fill in the destination on Abraham’s ticket!
-He literally told him to pack up and go, and Abraham had to rely completely on the Lord.
+He literally told him to pack up and go, forcing Abraham to rely completely on the Lord.
 Sometimes we may think that it was easier for Abraham to obey because the Lord gave him these amazing promises in the next few verse (2-3).
 But I’m not sure that’s true.
-We have hundreds of promises in Scripture that apply to us, and yet we still have trouble stepping out in faith when we don’t have all the details planned out.
+We have hundreds of promises in Scripture that apply to us, and yet we still have trouble stepping out in faith when we next steps aren’t laid out.

 When Andy and I were at the original ticket counter trying to figure out what to do, the Delta employee could tell I was about to have an anxiety attack.
 She was so great and was confident that we would make that connecting flight.
 As she was making the arrangements, she looked at me and said, “Just think of it as an adventure.”
 Y’all the Christian life is an adventure!!!
 And the LORD has all of our flights booked 😊